-Sometimes a farmer puts a scarecrow in his field.
-He puts old clothes on big sticks out in the middle of the field, and hopes to frighten the crows away by making them believe it is a man.
-They do stay away for a while, but later they all fly down and eat more than ever.
-If, instead, the farmer coats his seed corn with coal tar, they are not so likely to pull it up when it is sprouting, and the corn will not be injured.
+Sometimes, a farmer puts a scarecrow in his field.
+He puts old clothes on big sticks out in the middle of the field and hopes to frighten the crows away by making them believe it is a man.
+They do stay away for a while, but eventually they all fly down and eat more than ever.